Sign In / Sign Out

 - Map and Locations

-Academic honesty is expected of all students in all examinations, papers, projects, partnerships, internships, academic transactions, and records.
-Possible sanctions include appropriate grade penalties, loss of registration privileges, disqualification and dismissal.
-The College of Integrative Sciences and Arts adheres strictly to the student code of conduct regarding academic dishonesty.
-A copy of the student code of conduct may be obtained online at https://provost.asu.edu/academic-integrity.
+Academic honesty is expected of all students in all examinations, papers, projects, partnerships, internships, academic transactions and records.
+Possible sanctions include appropriate grade penalties, loss of registration privileges and disqualification.
+The College of Integrative Sciences and Arts adheres strictly to the ASU Academic Integrity Policy, and all concerns related to academic integrity must reported to the college's academic integrity officer.
+A copy of the policy may be obtained online at https://provost.asu.edu/academic-integrity.

 To be considered in academic good standing in the College of Integrative Sciences and Arts, students must achieve a cumulative GPA of 2.00 or higher.